Rotator Cuff Tear Adelaide - Treatment and Surgery

 The treatment for a rotator cuff tear depends on various factors, such as the size, location, and severity of the tear.
 In addition, your symptoms, your functional goals, and overall health can guide treatment.
 If you have a full thickness cuff tear that has occurred because of an injury or are experiencing loss of function not responding to non-operative measures you may benefit from surgery.
 The broad treatment options are:

-Non-operative Treatment:
+Non-surgical Treatment:

 • Rest and activity modification: Avoid activities that aggravate your shoulder.
 Allow your shoulder to rest and heal.
 A sling may be beneficial to help you for the first few weeks.

 • Physical therapy: Specific exercises and stretching of your shoulder may be helpful.
-Your physiotherapist can guide you through strengthen exercises of your rotator cuff, improve your shoulder mechanics, and work on stiffness to restore your range of motion.
+Your physiotherapist can guide you through strengthening exercises of your rotator cuff, improve your shoulder mechanics, and work on stiffness to restore your range of motion.

 • Pain management: It is best to stick to simple pain relief, such as Paracetamol (Panadol) or nonsteroidal anti-inflammatories (NSAIDs; Nurofen).
-Long-term use of strong pain killers should ideally be avoided., but can be used for a brief period to help you recover.
+Long-term use of strong pain killers should ideally be avoided, but can be used for a brief period to help you recover.
 Other options are injections of your shoulder with corticosteroids to reduce pain and inflammation.

 • Other alternative modalities: Heat or cold therapy, shockwave therapy, laser therapy, or electrical stimulation can alleviate pain and promote healing.
 Everyone responds differently to these treatment options and you may need to trial different options to find out what works best for you.